milq/milq/scripts/bash/README.md

 # Bash scripts for Ubuntu and Debian

 This is a compilation of my scripts in Ubuntu or Debian that I consider useful.
-Feel free to use and change them.

 | Script                           | Description                                                    |
 |----------------------------------|----------------------------------------------------------------|